-Lamington National Park is an explorer, photographer and outdoor enthusiast’s dream microadventure.
-From narrow, scenic roads shrouded in fog, to the multitude of waterfalls and hiking trails located in the region’s many national parks, Lamington National Park has something for everyone.
+Lamington National Park is an explorer, photographer and outdoor enthusiast’s dream escape.
+From narrow, scenic roads shrouded in fog, to the multitude of waterfalls and hiking trails, Lamington National Park has something for everyone.

 - Incredible scenic hiking trails